 For corporate IT organisations, this rapidly accelerating transformation means a major change in both business models and workflows.
 In the face of constantly changing environments and increasing technology demand, IT is no longer just about the smooth provision of technology and the successful handling of projects, but rather about understanding the business and becoming innovation enablers and strategists.

 In-house IT professionals are now assuming a double function in that, on the one hand, they have to implement innovative ideas that business units define, based on the demands and practical requirements encountered in client contact.
 On the other hand, developers themselves have to come up with their own innovative ideas based on their knowledge of the technological environment, using their experience in business processes to assess what these may mean for the future of their industry.

-Thus, optimally leveraging competencies and capabilities now also requires a reorganization and bundling of talent.
-Line organizations of separate IT departments are turned into large, global, multi-campus networks, enabling agile team line-ups to effectively meet rapidly changing demands.
-Integrated but agile organizations need to be built, breaking down siloes that may have existed previously and ensuring that the company’s technology professionals have access to the relevant tools and environment, are provided with resources, and have the agility needed to fulfil their upgraded role.
+Thus, optimally leveraging competencies and capabilities now also requires a reorganisation and bundling of talent.
+Line organisations of separate IT departments are turned into large, global, multi-campus networks, enabling agile team line-ups to effectively meet rapidly changing demands.
+Integrated but agile organisations need to be built, breaking down siloes that may have existed previously and ensuring that the company’s technology professionals have access to the relevant tools and environment, are provided with resources, and have the agility needed to fulfil their upgraded role.

-In a global, integrated network organization it is much easier than it is in traditional line organizations to bring together business employees with technology experts and talents who can quickly and effectively develop special tools and applications, based on the latest UX design trends or cloud technology, in order to define, create and implement new software.
-Using self-organized teams and agile methods, global organizations move forward much faster and more smoothly; processes become more agile and, in many aspects, self-directed.
+In a global, integrated network organisation it is much easier than it is in traditional line organisations to bring together business employees with technology experts and talents who can quickly and effectively develop special tools and applications, based on the latest UX design trends or cloud technology, in order to define, create and implement new software.
+Using self-organised teams and agile methods, global organisations move forward much faster and more smoothly; processes become more agile and, in many aspects, self-directed.
 Outcomes are achieved in discrete steps (called MVPs), based on constant feedback and improvement loops.